 Did you know that you can be part of the 40 percent of students at Mount Ida College who choose to commute to campus from nearby Newton or the greater Boston area?
 Commuting is a great option if you prefer a more independent living experience renting an apartment or staying home.

-Other campus improvements include a new student fitness center, which is set to open in Fall 2013.
+Other campus improvements include a new student fitness center.
 When you want to fit in a workout while you’re here, you’ll find everything you need – showers, lockers, fitness motivation from friends and staff.

 Campus meal plans and dining options

 Forget what you think campus dining means.
 As part of our campus-wide improvements, you now have many more dining options at the new Student Center and in a new café in Malloy Hall.
 You can use your meal plan via your One Card to pay for meals.

 You’ll save money with a meal plan versus paying cash each time you have a meal or need a snack.
 Block meals allow you to purchase a number of meals at a discount.
 Or, you can set up a declining-balance dollars / points account, where you bank your meal plan money and it’s deducted each time you eat.
 Learn more about how your One Card works and sign up for a meal plan now.